ijleblanc/MangoInspired/README.md

 Q: I have a question.
 Who can I ask?
 A: Feel free to reach out on Discord: Metallforest#5836

-    I’ll upload preview images of each overlay so you can see what they look like before using them.

-You can upload images using GitHub’s drag-and-drop interface or host them in a folder like /images/overlay1.png.
 📝 License

 These overlays are free to use, modify, and share.
 Attribution is appreciated but not required.